 Office and sundry include ancillary office support facilities for the Company's activities, and include office rent, telecommunications and software and systems training.
-Directors and officers insurance was also implemented and effective upon the filing of its preliminary prospectus in February 2017, and general liability insurance was in effect in November 2017, which cumulatively resulted in higher insurance expense in the current quarters in 2018.
+These expenses were similar for both comparable quarters in 2018 and 2019 and generally more fixed than other functional expense categories.
 The use of shared office facilities has allowed rent and commitments to be nominal.
-No rent was incurred prior to its closing of the IPO in May 2017.
-Expenses increased in the fourth quarter of 2017 as the Company proceeded to upgrade and refine its accounting ERP systems in Canada and Mexico and implementation for its US subsidiary which continued into the 2018 quarters.
-Third party cloud server providers for the Company's accounting system, data and emails contributed to the increase in office and sundry expenses which services were implemented in June 2017.
+There were no refinements or upgrades to its accounting ERP systems in Canada and Mexico including for its third party cloud server providers to host its accounting system, data and emails.

 Project evaluation efforts involve due diligence on identifying mineral properties of merit for acquisition purposes.
-These costs are attributable to geological management, site visits to mineral properties in North America, reviewing technical information, and addressing any legal issues associated with due diligence.
-These costs increased in the second quarter of 2017 as the Company had more cash resources to pursue projects of merit and as technical management sought to advance due diligence on these possible projects.
-These efforts continued in the third quarter of 2017 with legal costs being significantly higher than prior quarters in 2017 and were for addressing more complex legal, environmental, regulatory and lien issues for a possible project of merit which had advanced in negotiations with the counter party.
-The costs subsided in the fourth quarter as the Company was able to execute the property option agreement for the Tombstone project which was still subject to a condition precedent and regulatory approvals which was subsequently accepted in February 2018.
-Technical management was significantly lower for project evaluation in the latter quarters of 2017 as the Company mobilized its Phase 1 exploration program for the Cervantes property.
-No project evaluation activities were expended in the first quarter of March 2018 as the primary focus was on the Phase 1 drilling program for the Cervantes property and on acquiring additional land surrounding the property which increased to 3,649 hectares.
+These costs are attributable to geological technical management review and due diligence, site visits to mineral properties in North America, reviewing technical information, and addressing any legal issues associated with due diligence.
+These costs increased in the first quarter of 2019 as the Company was completing its exploration programs from fiscal 2018 and wanted to expand its portfolio of exploration projects.
+No project evaluation activities were expended in the first quarter of 2018 as the primary focus was on the Phase 1 drilling program for the Cervantes property and on acquiring additional land surrounding the property which increased to 3,649 hectares and the Company had only recently signed the option agreement for the Tombstone property.
 Project evaluation was active in the second quarter of 2018 and involved technical review and travel for possible opportunities for projects of merit.
-Only travel costs were incurred to attend technical conference were incurred in the third quarter of the current fiscal year.
+Only nominal costs were incurred for the remaining two quarters in 2018 due to the active exploration programs for the Cervantes and Tombstone properties.